 Load up a backpack and repeat the steps above.
 The more rough stuff you can roam across during this process, the better.

 If your future plans involve walking long distances, such as a lengthy thru-hike, make sure you leave the boots on your feet inside the house for extended periods too, even if you’re sat on the sofa watching the TV.
 Time will tell if the ankle cut and the height of the cuff is likely to cause issues, or whether the boot is going to bend around the shape your lower leg.
-(Note: mountaineering boots, as opposed to general hiking boots, should never bend – rigidity is what you need on technical peaks – but walking footwear should flex comfortably.)
+(Note: mountaineering boots, as opposed to general hiking boots, should never bend – rigidity is what you need on technical peaks – but walking footwear should always flex comfortably.)

 If your feet start to tell you something is wrong, and there’s no sign of any incremental improvement, listen to them.
 Some boots do need a bit of stretching in, but if problems persist, you will have to make a change to your footwear – it’s better to do this from a position of comfort than halfway along a trail when there's no way to stop chafing from occurring.

 All the latest inspiration, tips and guides to help you plan your next Advnture!